Elfin-Jedi/Angband-4.0.5/readme.txt

 Add Magic Book for Mages #3.

-Add all the other books.
+Add all the other books' spells, right now all the Nature and Necromancy books use the old Mage spells.

 -------------------------------------